 Samuel Granston Goodall

-Little is known of Goodall’s origins and beginnings other than that he entered the navy in the 1750’s.
-Having been commissioned lieutenant on 1 September 1756 he was promoted commander of the sloop Hazard 8 on 2 June 1760, serving in the North Sea.
-On 7 August he captured the French privateer Duc d’Ayen 8, together with her prize, a Dublin sloop, from their anchorage off Egersund on the south-west coast of Norway, resulting in much correspondence over this alleged infringement of Danish neutrality, with Goodall insisting that the Frenchman had taken prizes within a league of the shore and that the Danes had failed to offer any neutrals their protection.
+Little is known of Goodall’s origins and early career, other than that he entered the Navy in the 1750’s, and having been commissioned lieutenant on 1 September 1756, he was promoted commander of the sloop Hazard 8 on 2 June 1760, undertaking service in the North Sea.
+On 7 August he cut out the French privateer Duc d’Ayen 8, together with her prize, a Dublin sloop, from their anchorage off Egersund on the south-west coast of Norway.
+This action spawned much correspondence over the alleged infringement of Danish neutrality, with Goodall insisting that the Frenchman had taken prizes within a league of the shore, and that the Danes had failed to offer neutrals their protection.
 Both vessels were carried into Leith.
 On 8 October, the Hazard sailed from Leith for London with a convoy, and by the spring of 1761 she was serving in the Downs, where she remained though the summer.

-Goodall was promoted vice-admiral on 12 April 1794 and was second in command to Vice-Admiral William Hotham in the Mediterranean during 1795, being conspicuous with Captain Horatio Nelson in trying to get the commander in chief to continue the action with the French after the Battle of Genoa on 13-14 March, his flagship losing three men killed and eight wounded in that battle.
-He later fought in Hotham’s action of the 13 July, but at the end of the year struck his flag, officially on account of his ill-health, but supposedly because of his discontent at not having been offered the command of the fleet on Hotham’s retirement.
+Goodall was promoted vice-admiral on 12 April 1794, and he was the second in command to Vice-Admiral William Hotham in the Mediterranean during 1795, being conspicuous with Captain Horatio Nelson in trying to force the new commander-in-chief to continue the action with the French after the Battle of Genoa on 13-14 March.
+During this engagement, his flagship lost three men killed and eight wounded.
+He subsequently fought at the Battle of the Hyères Islands on 13 July, but at the end of the year he struck his flag, officially on account of his ill-health, but supposedly because of his discontent at not having been offered the command of the fleet upon Hotham’s retirement.

 He did not see any further employment, and although he attended the service celebrating the naval victories at St. Pauls Cathedral in December 1797, he otherwise retired into obscurity.
-He became an admiral on 14 February 1799 and died at Teignmouth on 21 April 1801, his funeral being somewhat of a curiosity in so much that his coffin was borne by six aged seamen in the company of six maidens.
-He had never married.
+He became an admiral on 14 February 1799, and he died unmarried at Teignmouth on 21 April 1801, his funeral being somewhat of a curiosity in so much that his coffin was borne by six aged seamen in the company of six maidens.

-He was highly esteemed by Nelson with whom he maintained a regular correspondence.
-His character can be best illustrated by his display of fury with Admiral Hotham during the insipid actions with the French in 1795, where he even resorted to kicking his hat around the deck, so incandescent with rage was he when the commander-in-chief discontinued the action.
-A friend of Admiral Sir Hugh Palliser, he also displayed a kind disposition to his midshipman, allowing one future admiral, Lord Saumarez, to make use of his library.
+Goodall was highly esteemed by Nelson with whom he maintained a regular correspondence.
+His character can be best illustrated by his display of fury with Admiral Hotham during the insipid actions with the French in 1795, when he resorted to kicking his hat around the deck, so incandescent with rage was he at the commander-in-chief’s decision to discontinue the action.
+A friend of Admiral Sir Hugh Palliser, he displayed a kind disposition to his midshipman, allowing one future admiral, Lord Saumarez, to make use of his library.